About

 Picmu

-Picmu is shaped less like a generic editor and more like a clear operating model for local media work.
+Picmu is designed less like a generic editor and more like a focused system for local media work.

-Different jobs deserve different routes.
-Image conversion, print prep, cleanup, browser-aware video workflows, and browser-native audio workflows stay separate so the interface can remain specific and useful.
+Different jobs deserve different tools.
+Image conversion, print prep, cleanup, browser-aware video pages, and audio workflows stay separate so the interface can stay specific and useful.

 Local-first by default